ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/RSCG_MCP2OpenAPI.md

 ### About
 :::note

-Generating code for saving MCP result to file.
+Generating OpenAPI based on MCP source code.

 :::